 I provide psychoeducational assessments in my Burnaby offices for children, adolescents and adults.
 Psychoeducational testing is usually undergone where there is some question as to why a student might be struggling in the school setting.
 Adults often need a psychoeducational assessment for accommodations in college or university.
 Psychoeducational testing includes assessing several different skills and abilities, including:

-Parents, doctors or schools request a psychoeducational assessment when there are problems with academics, possible learning disabilities or behavioural, emotional problems.
+Parents, doctors, or schools request a psychoeducational assessment when there are problems with academics, possible learning disabilities or behavioural, or emotional problems.
 The assessment helps us determine the nature, extent and cause of these problems.
-What makes up a comprehensive assessment can vary from case to case, however there is a basic core set of tests we use that include tests of intelligence, academic achievement, mental health, behaviour and several areas of general cognition.
-In addition to addressing school related issues, a psychoeducational assessment is often part of a comprehensive autism assessment and is used to reach a diagnosis of autism, Asperger's Disorder or other related problems.
+What makes up a comprehensive assessment can vary from case to case, however, there is a basic core set of tests we use that include tests of intelligence, academic achievement, mental health, behaviour, and several areas of general cognition.
+In addition to addressing school-related issues, a psychoeducational assessment is often part of a comprehensive autism assessment and is used to reach a diagnosis of autism, Asperger's Disorder or other related problems.

 After being completed the psychoeducational assessment is used as part of the Individual Educational Plan (IEP) process, and the results are used by the school system to determine "coding," that is, what possible special education category a child falls under, funding they may qualify for, or specialized and individualized services such as the availability of teacher aides and other classroom accommodations.
 Sometimes adults need a psychoeducational assessment to help them perform better in the in college or the workplace.